Associate Professor of Psychology

 Dr. Kim is a past fellow of the American Psychological Association Minority Fellowship Program, the Institute for Asian American Studies at the University of Massachusetts Boston, and Asian American Psychological Association Leadership Fellowship Program.
 She currently serves as a board member of the Asian American Psychological Association.

 Join Prof. Kim's research team!
-If you are interested in gaining research experience in Dr. Kim's research team, please contact her at email@example.com.
+If you are interested in gaining research experience on Dr. Kim's research team, please contact her at firstname.lastname@example.org.

 (*designates undergraduate student co-authors.)

 Tawa, J., & Kim, G. S. (2011).
 How does biological belief in race relate to our feelings toward in-group and out-groups?: A cognitive dissonance framework.
 Current Research in Social Psychology.
 16(4).